-Mr. Noll has served on the Board since December 2018 and was elected as Secretary in December 2019, and again in July 2020.
+Mr. Noll has served on the Board since December 2018 and was elected as Secretary in December 2019 and continues to serve as Secretary of the Board.

 Mr. Noll currently resides in Jacksonville with his wife Lauren and their two sons.